 Leave it to a genius like Einstein to reinforce the value of on-the-job training.

 This is not to dismiss the value of a traditional education, which carries enormous benefits, and has been well documented as a predictor of success.
-Consider this quote from a recent New York Times article: "The evidence is overwhelming that college is a better investment for most graduates than in the past.
+Consider this quote from the New York Times: "The evidence is overwhelming that college is a better investment for most graduates than in the past.
 A recent Georgetown University study even shows that a bachelor’s degree pays off for jobs that don’t require one: secretaries, plumbers and cashiers.
 And, beyond money, education seems to make people happier and healthier."

 Here's a sampling of a few of the points.

 How to say “No” and mean it.